ademizain/ademizain/README.md

 ## About Me

 - 🔭 I’m currently working on Finance Tracking App
-- 🌱 I’m currently learning FastAPI
+- 🌱 I’m currently learning FastAPI and Databases
 - 👯 I’m looking to collaborate on web development projects
-- 💬 Ask me about C++
 - 📫 How to reach me: zainademi@gmail.com
 - ⚡ Fun fact: I love Chemistry and Photography